env.dev

 How Do API Gateways Handle Rate Limiting?

 In production, rate limiting is typically handled at the API gateway layer (Nginx, Kong, AWS API Gateway, Cloudflare) rather than in application code.
 This offloads the work before requests reach your services.
+The Nginx configuration guide covers the surrounding directives (proxy_pass, upstreams, TLS termination) that pair with rate limiting.

 Nginx rate limiting